 The bpm-tools software is the result of some experiments I did into automatically calculating and tagging the tempo (in beats-per-minute) of music files.

-Right now, there is no documentation or man page, and the code serves as the best explanation of the algorithm — a relatively simple application of an autocorrelation by statistical sampling.
+Right now the code serves as the best explanation of the algorithm — a relatively simple application of an autocorrelation by statistical sampling.
 As yet, there is no scientific comparison of the algorithm with others software.

 But, in general I have found this incredibly useful and flexible.
 It reliably detects the tempo of the vast majority of popular music I have used it with, and is a useful tool for DJs and use with xwax on Linux, and scripting on the command-line.